SAP-archive/cloud-platform-workflow-virtual-event/README.md

 :point_right: Where there's an action for you to perform, it will be prefixed with this pointing symbol, to help you focus on where you are in each exercise.

-> Currently the management tools in SAP Cloud Platform are undergoing renovation, and there is now the concept of tool "[feature sets](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/caf4e4e23aef4666ad8f125af393dfb2.html)".
+> The management tools in SAP Cloud Platform have recently undergone renovation, and there is now the concept of tool "[feature sets](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/caf4e4e23aef4666ad8f125af393dfb2.html)".
 Throughout this virtual event, the descriptions and screenshots will be from a "Feature Set B" environment.

 ### The exercises